 Finish the Cupcakes

-Once your cupcakes are filled, you can place the cake centers you saved back in the center of the cake, sealing the filling inside so that it is completely surrounded by cake.
-Ice the cupcakes as desired then serve!
+Once your cupcakes are filled, you can return the cake centers you saved back in place, sealing the filling inside so that it is completely covered.
+All that’s left is to ice the cupcakes as desired and serve!